-The rivers Severn, Wye, Teme and Lugg are crossed as are the Marcle and Malvern Ridges and the Suckley Hills.
+The rivers Severn, Wye, Teme and Lugg are crossed, as are the Marcle and Malvern Ridges, and the Suckley Hills.
 Time permitting, it is well worth scheduling a visit to the 3 cathedrals.

-Hereford Cathedral is a Grade I Listed Building dating from 1079 and is dedicated to St Ethelbert the King who was beheaded by Offa King of Mercia in 792.
-Its most famous treasure is Mappa Mundi, a medieval map of the world dating from the 13th century.
+Hereford Cathedral is a Grade I Listed Building dating from 1079, and is dedicated to St Ethelbert, the King who was beheaded by Offa, King of Mercia, in 792.
+Its most famous treasure is the Mappa Mundi, a medieval map of the world dating from the 13th century.